Dookudu: Legacy

 Dookudu became one of the biggest hits in the history of Telugu cinema and was the biggest hit in Babu's career by the end of its lifetime run.
 The film ended the five-year career slump of Babu and marked his image makeover.
 The Times of India called it one of the top ten must watch Telugu films of 2011.
 The Los Angeles Times wrote a special article about Babu and the film's massive collections in United States and called the film "The biggest hit you've never heard of".
 After the film's gross crossed ₹1 billion, Income Tax Department officials conducted a raid on the Jubilee Hills residence of Babu as he was rumoured to get a remuneration of more than ₹120 million for his next projects.

 The film's success made Samantha one of the most sought heroines in Telugu cinema.
 Melton received more offers for performing item numbers post the film's release.
 Dasari Narayana Rao said the film arrived at the right time and had provided a good amount of relief to the Telugu film industry, which was under a huge loss at that point of time.
 Samantha auctioned the costumes used by Babu in the film for raising funds for the charity organisation "Pratyusha".
 Vaitla's next film with Babu namely Aagadu (2014), which too was produced by 14 Reels Entertainment and had the same technical crew of this film, was a failure at the box office.
 The Hindu cited similarities with Dookudu as one of the reasons of the film's failure.

 Other versions

 Dookudu was dubbed and released by 14 Reels Entertainment into Tamil entitled Athiradi Vettai and Malayalam entitled Choodan in 2013.
-The film was also dubbed into Hindi as The Real Tiger in 2012 and into Odia under the same title as the original Telugu version sometime between 2019 and 2020.
-The film was remade into Bengali as Challenge 2 (2012).
-The film was also remade into Kannada as Power (2014).
+The film was also dubbed into Hindi as The Real Tiger in 2012 and into Odia under the same title as the original Telugu version sometime in 2018 at the earliest, plus Kannada as Police Power in 2021, despite the existence of a remake in that language.
+The film was remade in Kannada as Power (2014) and in Bengali as Challenge 2 (2012).